 \subsection{Image Pairs Used to Train Poisson GAN}

-Two images in one image pair should only differ in the edge information of the fusion part so that the generator can learn the mapping from fusion images to normal images.
-As we discussed in Poisson blending phase, underwater sea farm scenes are relatively simple thus we can create image pairs by covering objects in images of UDD with the same category objects cropped from clone images \emph{C} directly.
-In view of appearance similarity of the same species, these two images (the original image and the processed image) are nearly the same except the edge information, so we can directly treat the original image as the real image and the processed image as the fake image.
+To further eliminate the boundaries produced by Poisson blending phase, the learning phase needs to learn a boundary elimination map to create a more realistic image.
+Therefore, image pairs should only differ in the edge information of the fusion parts.
+As we discussed in Poisson blending phase, underwater sea farm scenes are relatively simple.
+Hence, we can create the fake image by pasting the objects cropped from clone images \emph{C} to the places of the same category objects in the real image directly.
+In view of appearance similarity of the same species, 2 images (the real image and the fake image) within one image pair are nearly the same except the edge information.